 Anne Garlund, high school sweetheart of Andrew, who visits Minneapolis and recaptures the heart of Andrew, the band leader.
 Andrew and Anne's public engagement at a CD release party precipitates the major events in all four relationships between the "Hardy Boys" and the "Hardy Girls".
 Her character is patterned after Ann Garland, from Hardy's, The Trumpet-Major, where a woman with many suitors finally makes her choice of a military band director.

 Andrew, 2nd year seminary student, alternative country band leader.

 Andrew is the social leader of the group of four "Hardy Boys".
 His intellect and social intelligence keeps him out of most of the drama, allowing him to focus on his music.
 He falls for Anne Garlund, his high school sweetheart.
 Andrew's singlemindedness gives him a perspective that none of the other "boys" in the story have.

 Mike Shepherd, 2nd year seminary student, loyal, hardworking, serious.
 Mike falls for Beth, an old family friend, after he hears about the death of her husband through his parents.
 Mike's loyalty endears him to Beth, although she is also pursued by a banker and farm assessor.
 Mike persistent faithfulness and spiritual wisdom guard his path and determine his surprising destiny.

 Paul Pecker, 2nd year seminarian, physically strong, self-defined "sinner".
-Paul dates Freya on-an-off, and pushes the boundaries of appropriate behavior with her and others.
-Paul is not ashamed of, or particularly aware of, his tendencies and encourages others to live in freedom and self-gratification.
+Paul dates Freya on-an-off, and pushes the boundaries of appropriate behavior with her and with others.
+Paul is not ashamed of his tendencies and he encourages others, especially Thomas, to live in freedom and self-gratification.